Browse

 Hart, K. (ed)

-Political constitutions alone do not guarantee democracy; a degree of economic equality is also essential.
-Yet contemporary economies, dominated as they are by global finance and political rent-seekers, often block the realization of democracy.
-The comparative essays and case studies of this volume examine the contradictory relationship between the economy and democracy and highlight the struggles and visions needed to make things more equitable.
-They explore how our collective aspirations for greater democracy might be informed by serious empirical research on the human economy today.
-If we want a better world, we must act on existing social realities.
+Contemporary economies, dominated by global finance and political rent-seekers, often inhibit the realization of democracy.
+This volume features comparative essays and case studies to examine the antagonisms between the economy and democracy and the struggles and visions to make things more equitable.

-Subjects: Political Economy General Anthropology
+Subjects: Political and Economic Anthropology Anthropology (General)

 eBook available

-September 2018
+Published September 2018

 Economy, Crime and Wrong in a Neoliberal Era